jam-py-v5/gnucash-2-web/README.md

 Python >3.8 is required.

-Install jam.py-v7 with pip. standard-imghdr is also needed for Python >=3.13
+Install jam.py-v7 with pip.

-Run jam.py with:
+Navigate to folder, and run jam.py with:
 ```
 ./server.py
 ```